ogsamsa/skills-github-pages/_posts/2025-01-30-Abortion Questions.md

 to drive themselves if they choose to take anesthesia for the procedure.
 If you’re expecting to undergo a surgical abortion, it’s a good idea to have another person with you who can drive you home.

+Choices can only speak with the patient themselves when scheduling or discussing an abortion appointment.
+All information collected by Choices for the appointment is confidential and can only be seen by those at the clinic.
+Some information may need to be shared with funding organizations if financial assistance is needed, but this information is limited and will be discussed beforehand.

 Though not necessary, a patient may choose to spend the night in Illinois.
 There are a number of funding organizations which can help patients with everything including travel expenses, cost of the actual procedure, and any other costs associated with receiving out of state abortion care.